ingresso-group/slate/source/includes/_start_session.md

 Parameter | Description
 --------- | -----------
-`user_id` | Client API's username provided by TicketSwitch.
-It's unique per Client and has its own setup and `products` that are allow to see and buy.
+`user_id` | Client API username provided by TicketSwitch.
+Your API username controls the `events` you can see, your pricing, and how you purchase tickets.
-`user_passwd` | Client API's password provided by TicketSwitch.
+`user_passwd` | Client API password provided by TicketSwitch.

 > **Response**